 - Participants are required to watch monthly videos before the in-person meeting

 - Participants are required to attend monthly meetings.
 One excused absence is allowed.
+No absences are allowed during the May (final) meeting.

 - Each week during the school year, participants are required to work one hour, outside the time frame of MILI meetings, on tools, concepts, and ideas introduced.